PRWeek US

 The cottage industry of content

-A survey by research company Ipsos found that consumers are generally more tolerant of video ads that run in professionally produced content than they are of ads in “homemade” videos, according to a story in The New York Times today.
+A by research company Ipsos found that consumers are generally more tolerant of video ads that run in professionally produced content than they are of ads in “homemade” videos, according to a story in The New York Times today.
 An Ipsos director opined that homegrown video will attract more advertising down the line.
 But I think there’s something to this statistic, and that the general public is not withdrawing wholesale from expecting a kind of transaction to take place in their consumption of high-quality content.

 But what about advertisers?
 How discerning are they about the quality of the content they sponsor?
 Very, I think, even now.
 I recently had a conversation with a web company that is looking to start packaging online articles on its social network as a way to attract more advertising.
 But the company did not see the value of adding an editorial layer to direct, commission, or produce additional content, believing it could simply package and showcase content already being contributed by its community members.

-There are stars in the blog world, no doubt, and the history of the Web is littered with stories of small-time bloggers or video artists who hit a cultural nerve, and then the jackpot (such as the mommy bloggers highlighted in another Times story last week).
+There are stars in the blog world, no doubt, and the history of the Web is littered with stories of small-time bloggers or video artists who hit a cultural nerve, and then the jackpot (such as the mommy bloggers highlighted in another Times last week).
 The problem for journalists, video producers, and publishers too, is that much of the value they add to the product is intangible, and so-called amateurs can make the most of the ambiguity.

 The content supply chain

-Advertising Age had an interesting piece this week by Simon Dumenco on how the blog universe relies heavily on images commissioned by traditional media.
+Advertising Age had an interesting this week by Simon Dumenco on how the blog universe relies heavily on images commissioned by traditional media.
 Basically, many blogs count on getting away with not being challenged over the rights, some even citing wobbly “fair use” as an excuse.
 “This is because bloggers have come to believe,” Dumenco wrote, “and copyright holders have mostly not disabused them of this notion — that “quoting” pictures to comment on them amounts to “fair use” under copyright law.”

 As more MSM outlets cut costs, in the form of original photography, blogs will have to turn more to alternative sources for images.
 But it seems unlikely that we will see even the most “big media” blogs start to commission original photography en masse.
 For one thing it simply isn’t worth it, because digital cannot yet match the reproductive quality of print.